-Your deadline to submit documents depends on the type of information matching issue you have:
+Your deadline to submit documents depends on the type of information you're asked to confirm:

 What happens if you miss your deadline

 If you don’t meet your deadline, we’ll make a new determination of the insurance and savings you’re eligible for.
 These results will be based on information from our data sources, not what you put on your application.

 The new results may change your current insurance eligibility and costs.